Home/Meats/Ostrich Steak

 How to Store

-Store in the refrigerator and use within 2-3 days; for longer storage, freeze and consume within 6 months.
+Store in the refrigerator and use within 3-5 days or freeze for longer shelf life.

 Myths vs Realities